pmuellr/game-Timeline/README.md

 The artwork in the application comes from Cheapass.
 You will need to run the following command to download and convert that artwork.

     make orig cards icons

 You will also need to have [ImageMagick](http://www.imagemagick.org/) installed to convert the icons.

+Finally, use

+    make build

+to do the final build.
+The result is the contents of the `web` directory, specifcally, the `index.html` file.